jrandersen/revit_to_airtable/README.md

  - PyRevit
  - NoCodeAPI

-## Intention
- We will cover building functions in IronPython in PyRevit to harvest revit elements and attributes, translate that into json format.
-We will then write functions for NoCodeAPI to do CRUD (create, read, update, delete) operations in an Airtable base.
+## What is covered in this tutorial
  This workflow is intended to be an entry level, fast, nimble workflow that can extract and agregate information quickly.
+ - Building functions in IronPython for PyRevit to harvest model elements and attributes.
+ - We then translate those into json format.
+ - We will then write functions for NoCodeAPI to do CRUD (create, read, update, delete) operations in an Airtable base.
-We will work to write a sync table to keep track of model sync to the base, segregate api endpoints in an environemts file (to 'gitignore') for basic security.
+ - We will write functions to manage a sync table to keep track of model syncs to the base,
+ - we will learn to segregate API endpoints in an environemts file for basic security.
+&nbsp;
+---

-# Get Started Using pyRevit
+## Get Started Using pyRevit

 [Install pyRevit](https://www.notion.so/Install-pyRevit-98ca4359920a42c3af5c12a7c99a196d)